Stealthy Backdoor Attack via Confidence-driven Sampling: Method

-Then $(x,y)$ is noted as $\epsilon$-boundary sample with target $y'$. \end{definition} To explain Definition \ref{def:boundary}, since $s_c(f(x;\theta))_y$ represents the probability of classifying $x$ as class $y$, then when there exists another class $y'$, for which $s_c(f(x;\theta))_{y'}\approx s_c(f(x;\theta))_y$, it signifies that the model is uncertain about whether to classify $x$ as class $y$ or class $y'$.
+To explain Definition \ref{def:boundary}, since $s_c(f(x;\theta))_y$ represents the probability of classifying $x$ as class $y$, then when there exists another class $y'$, for which $s_c(f(x;\theta))_{y'}\approx s_c(f(x;\theta))_y$, it signifies that the model is uncertain about whether to classify $x$ as class $y$ or class $y'$.
 This uncertainty suggests that the sample is positioned near the boundary that separates class $y$ from class $y'$~\citep{karimi2019characterizing}.

-The proposed \textbf{Confidence-driven boundary sampling}~(\ourmodel) method is based on Definition\ref{def:boundary}.
+The proposed \textbf{Confidence-driven boundary sampling} (\ourmodel) method is based on Definition~\ref{def:boundary}.
 In general, \ourmodel~selects boundary samples in Definition~\ref{def:boundary} for a given threshold $\epsilon$.
 Since we assume the attacker has no knowledge of the victim's model, we apply a surrogate model like what black-box adversarial attacks often do~\citep{chakraborty2018adversarial}.
 In detail, a pre-trained surrogate model $f(\cdot;\theta)$ is leveraged to estimate confidence scores for each sample, and $\epsilon$-boundary samples with pre-specified target $y^t$ are selected for poisoning.
-The detailed algorithm is shown in Algorithm~\ref{algo} in Appendix~\ref{app:algo}.
-It is worth noting that the threshold $\epsilon$ is closely related to poison rate $p$ in Section~\ref{sec:pipeline}, and we can determine $\epsilon$ based on $|U(y^t,\epsilon)|=p \times |\mathcal{D}_{tr}|$.
+The detailed algorithm is shown in Algorithm~\ref{algo} \footnote{{ Discussion of computation overhead is included in Appendix \ref{app:comp}}}.
+Note that the threshold $\epsilon$ is closely related to poison rate $p$ in Section~\ref{sec:pipeline}, and we can determine $\epsilon$ so that $|U(y^t,\epsilon)|=p \times |\mathcal{D}_{tr}|$.
 Since we claim that our sampling method can be easily adapted to various backdoor attacks, we provide an example that adapts our sampling methods to Blend~\citep{chen2017targeted}, where we first select samples to be poisoned via Algorithm~\ref{algo} and then blend these samples with the trigger pattern $t$ to generate the poisoned training set.
-Detailed algorithms can be found in Algorithm~\ref{algo:blend} in Appendix~\ref{app:algo}.